mcpetermukolo/library-system-python/README.md

 ## Administrator:
 Username “mukolop”  , Password “mukolop”
 ## What admin can do
-Add, Delete and Search Student Number.
+- Add, Delete and Search Student Number.
-Add, Delete, Update and Search Librarian.
+- Add, Delete, Update and Search Librarian.
 ## Librarian:
 Obtain Login details from the Administrator.
 ## What Librarian can do
-Add, Delete, Update and Search Student information.
+- Add, Delete, Update and Search Student information.
-Add, Delete, Update and Search Book information.
+- Add, Delete, Update and Search Book information.
-Receive borrowed books and Calculate Fine amount.
+- Receive borrowed books and Calculate Fine amount.
-List all books, List Borrowed books, List Reserved books.
+- List all books, List Borrowed books and List Reserved books.
 ## Student:
 Register to the system using a valid student number obtained from the administrator or get registered by the Librarian.
 ## What Student can do
+- Borrow book
+- Reserve book
-Borrow book, Reserve book and List all books
+- List all books